hybridgroup/gocv/CONTRIBUTING.md

 ### Something in GoCV is not working as you expect

-Please open a Github issue with your problem.
+Please open a Github issue with your problem, and we will be happy to assist.

 ### Something you want/need from OpenCV does not appear to be in GoCV

 We probably have not implemented it yet.
 Please take a look at our [ROADMAP.md](ROADMAP.md).
 Your pull request adding the functionality to GoCV would be greatly appreciated.

+### You found some Python code on the Internet that performs some computer vision task, and you want to do it using GoCV

+Please open a Github issue with your needs, and we can see what we can do.

 ## How to use our Github repository